scollier/SATraining/configFlannel.md

 ```

-* Edit `/etc/sysconfig/flanneld` file with the public IP address of the master node.
+* Edit `/etc/sysconfig/flanneld` file with the public IP address of the master node (If you are using OS1 use Private Address below for x.x.x.x).
 You must make a change here.

 ```